Are landlords responsible for an evicted renter's delinquent nipsco(light and gas) bill?

 - BoomChikkaBoomLv 61 decade agoFavorite Answer

+That's not true.
 It really depends on what is lienable where you live.

 Where I live, unpaid water and sewer charges become a lien on the property itself, and it doesn't matter if a tenant or the owner incurred the charges.
 The municipal utility gets their money by placing a lien and then selling it at an absurd interest rate.
 The lien must be satisfied within 5 years or the owner of the certificate can begin forclosure proceedings.
 I do real estate closings, and I pay these types of liens off at closing every week.

 If I were you, I would speak with a supervisor at the power company.
 I once rented an apartment where the previous tenant had skipped on a rather large bill and they wanted me to pay it before the billing was put in my name.
 Since I thought it was absurd that they even suggested that to me, I called back and got a supervisor.
 I had to bring a notarized lease and ID to the power company to get the utilities in my name with no prior balance being charged to me, but they did do it.